Who is the youngest Oscar winner ever?

 In the illustrious history of the Academy Awards, there have been many remarkable achievements and records set.
 One such record is held the youngest Oscar winner ever.
 This coveted title belongs to none other than Tatum O’Neal, who made history at the tender age of 10.

-Tatum O’Neal, daughter of renowned actor Ryan O’Neal, won the Academy Award for Best Supporting Actress in 1974 for her outstanding performance in the film “Paper Moon.”
-Her portrayal of Addie Loggins, a young girl navigating the Great Depression alongside her con artist father, captivated audiences and critics alike.
+Tatum O’Neal’s remarkable feat took place in 1974 when she won the Academy Award for Best Supporting Actress for her role in the film “Paper Moon.”
+Her portrayal of Addie Loggins, a young girl traveling with a con artist father, captivated audiences and critics alike.
+O’Neal’s performance was hailed as a breakthrough, showcasing her undeniable talent and maturity beyond her years.

-At the age of 10 years and 148 days, O’Neal’s win not only made her the youngest Oscar winner but also the youngest nominee in any competitive category.
-Her achievement remains unparalleled to this day, standing as a testament to her exceptional talent and the impact she made on the film industry at such a young age.

 FAQ: